Department of Economics and Finance

 This course is designed specifically for business students with little or no programming experience who want to build a strong foundation in business analytics programming using Python.
 By providing hands-on experience with real-world business data, students will learn data manipulation and analysis techniques commonly used in business practice.
 Upon successful completion of this course, students will be prepared for entry-level jobs that require business analytics programming skills.

-Pre / Co requisites: FIN 336 requires a prerequisite of ECO 251 or MAT 121 and a minimum 2.50 cumulative GPA.
+FIN 336 Prerequisite: Successful completion of ECO 251 or MAT 121, with minimum grades of D-, and a minimum 2.50 cumulative GPA.

 Distance education offering may be available.